lifemapper/lifemapper.github.io/terms.md

 Phylogenetic Tree
 : A data structure containing species names or identifiers for  analyzing evolutionary patterns.
-Lifemapper uses phylogenetic trees matching species data in a gridset to correlate evolutionary patterns with species distributions and landscape features.
+Biotaphy uses phylogenetic trees matching species data in a gridset to correlate evolutionary patterns with species distributions and landscape features.
 API documentation is at [Tree](/api.html#/Tree).